-At Southwest Breast & Aesthetics, our plastic and reconstructive surgeons, Dr. Matatov and Dr. Zakhary, consult with patients, both men and women, for correction of Poland Syndrome.
+At Southwest Breast & Aesthetics, our plastic and reconstructive surgeons, Dr. Matatov and Dr. Zakhary, consult with female patients for correction of Poland Syndrome.

-This condition is a rare congenital birth defect, where one side of the chest is missing the pectoral muscle, and breast tissue (in women).
-At our practice in Phoenix, AZ, we can discuss all of your options in reconstructive surgery whether you just want a pectoral implant (for men), or a full reconstruction of one or both breast for symmetry.
+This condition is a rare congenital birth defect, where one side of the chest is missing the pectoral muscle, and breast tissue.
+At our practice in Phoenix, AZ, we can discuss all of your options in reconstructive surgery whether you just want a pectoral implant, or a full reconstruction of one or both breasts for symmetry.
 Come to your consultation prepared to discuss your health history, current health, your aesthetic goals for surgery, and any questions you may have in regards to the risks and benefits of each procedure.
 Our plastic surgeons will do their best to create the most natural chest and/or breast shape that is realistic for your body type.
 Call today and schedule your consultation appointment.

-Depending on the type of procedures you have for correction of Poland Syndrome; your recovery can last between 1 – 6 weeks or more.
-Your plastic surgeon and nursing staff will discuss risks or complications of your breast surgery before the operation.
+Depending on the type of procedures you have for correction of Poland Syndrome Pheonix patient's recovery can last between 1 – 6 weeks or more.
+Your plastic surgeon and nursing staff will discuss potential risks or complications of your breast surgery before the operation.
 It is extremely important to learn proper wound care, as infection can be a problem if aftercare and follow-up treatments are not followed.
 This could cause abnormal scarring in the incision area.